klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 before hardware threads were added, and later on hardware threads were simply added to the numbering scheme.

 As is usual with computers, numbering starts from 0.
-Core 0 is the first hardware thread (or we could say the actual core) of the first CCD (CCD 0) of the first NUMA domain (NUMA domain 0) of the first socket (socket 0).
-Core 1 is then the second core of the same CCD, and so on, going over all cores in a CCD, then NUMA domain and then socket.
+Core 0 is the first hardware thread (or we could say the actual core) of the first core of the first CCD (CCD 0) of the first NUMA domain (NUMA domain 0) of the first socket (socket 0).
+Core 1 is then the first hardware thread of the second core of the same CCD, and so on, going over all cores in a CCD, then NUMA domain and then socket.
 So on LUMI-C, core 0 till 63 are on the first socket and core 64 till 127 on the second one.
 The numbering of the second hardware thread of each core - we could say the virtual core - then starts where the numbering of the actual cores ends, so 64 for LUMI-G (which has only one socket per node)